Mostafa Alnagar: Education

-Mostafa Alnagar received his bachelor's degree in dentistry from AlAzhar University and then went on to study mass communication at the American University in Cairo (AUC).
+Mostafa Alnagar received his bachelor's degree in dentistry from Al-Azhar University and then went on to study mass communication at the American University in Cairo (AUC).
 He also worked as a researcher on a project documenting social movements carried out by the political science department at AUC.

 Political activities

 Mostafa's grandfather, Kamal Abdel Tawab, was a leading MB figure.
-Mostafa himself joined the movement's youth wing but left the organization in 2005, when he felt he "no longer identified with its platform and ideology".
+Mostafa himself joined the movement's youth wing but left the organization in 2005 when he felt he "no longer identified with its platform and ideology".

 Since 2007, Mostafa Alnagar has been actively blogging and writing extensively about human rights.

 He was co-ordinator for the Arab Journalists and Bloggers Network for Human Rights.

-Mostafa was arrested three times: in 2000 before the parliamentary elections; in 2003 for his involvement in the protests against the Iraq war; in January 2010, after the Nag` Hammadi incident.
+Mostafa was arrested three times: in 2000 before the parliamentary elections, in 2003 for his involvement in the protests against the Iraq war, and in January 2010 after the Nag Hammadi massacre.
 He had gone with other delegates to Nag` Hammadi to offer his condolences to the families of those who were shot to death outside a church at the time of the Christmas mass.
 He and his colleagues were accused of threatening national unity and igniting sectarian strife.

-He was one of the doctors who traveled to Gaza after the siege in 2009, where he simultaneously treated people and reported the events as they unfolded.
+Mostafa was one of the doctors who traveled to Gaza after the siege in 2009, where he simultaneously treated people and reported the events as they unfolded.

-In 2010, he became coordinator of ElBaradei's National Association for Change Campaign, "a coalition of opposition figures and groups formed in 2010 to demand democratic reforms as well as free and fair presidential elections in which independent candidates that were not handpicked by the Mubarak regime could run.".
+In 2010, he became coordinator of Mohamed ElBaradei's National Association for Change Campaign, "a coalition of opposition figures and groups formed in 2010 to demand democratic reforms as well as free and fair presidential elections in which independent candidates that were not handpicked by the Mubarak regime could run."